nicolodiamante/dispatch/README.md

 Release Highlights:

-- Users now have the option to choose between two language models offered by ElevenLabs: monolingual and multilingual.
-Monolingual will generate standard English language, while the multilingual model will produce lifelike, varied speech in multiple languages including English, German, Polish, Spanish, Italian, French, Portuguese, and Hindi.
-Note that the multilingual model is still in beta, so translated speech can be unpredictable, especially if the text exceeds 1000 characters.
+- Language Model Choices: Users can now choose between Monolingual and Multilingual models from ElevenLabs.
+The Monolingual model focuses on standard English, while the Multilingual model offers diverse dialogue in several languages.
+Note: The Multilingual model is in beta and may produce unpredictable results for long texts.

-- Users can now turn on latency optimisations at some cost of quality.
-The best possible final latency varies by model.
-Possible values:
+- Latency Optimisation Settings: Implemented new settings for controlling latency with potential trade-offs in quality.

-  - 0 default mode (no latency optimisations).
+  - 0: Default (no optimisations)
-  - 1 normal latency optimisations (about 50% of possible latency improvement of option 3).
+  - 1: Normal latency optimisations
-  - 2 strong latency optimisations (about 75% of possible latency improvement of option 3).
+  - 2: Strong latency optimisations
-  - 3 max latency optimisations.
+  - 3: Maximum latency optimisations
-  - 4 max latency optimisations, but also with text normaliser turned off for even more latency savings (best latency, but can mispronounce e.g. numbers and dates).
+  - 4: Maximum optimisations with text normaliser off (may affect pronunciation accuracy)

-- Changed stability and similarity values of the voice to improve the output.
+- Voice Quality Improvements: Adjusted stability and similarity parameters for better voice output.

 <br>